 Recommendations for the use of the vaccines

-- Patients should be advised that many other organisms cause respiratory infections similar to influenza during the influenza season, for example, the common cold and respiratory syncytial virus.
-Influenza vaccine will not protect against these diseases
+- Patients should be advised that many other organisms cause respiratory infections similar to flu during the flu season, for example, the common cold and respiratory syncytial virus. flu vaccine will not protect against these diseases

-- Influenza vaccine should be offered, ideally before influenza viruses start to circulate, to:
+- Flu vaccine should be offered, ideally before flu viruses start to circulate, to:

 - all those aged 65 years or older (for definition please see the annual flu letter for the coming/current season)